Certifications And Training

 Airplane Rental

-All of our aircraft rent for $155 wet, which includes the cost of fuel and oil.
+Our aircraft rent for $180 plus a fuel surcharge.
 In order to rent from us you will need to fly with one of our instructors for 1 hour in the type aircraft you are interested in renting.
-We offer 3 C172 aircraft as well as a Piper Archer II 181 and a Piper Cherokee 160.
+We offer 4 C172 aircraft as well as a Piper Archer II 181 and a Piper Cherokee 160.
+Please call for more information on renting the Piper Arrow II.

 ATP Training